Coronavirus blockade strands hundreds of ultra-Orthodox Jewish pilgrims at Ukrainian border

 Kyiv has criticized Belarus’s recent presidential election.
 Longtime leader Alexander Lukashenko claimed victory in the vote last month, but the international community has largely refused to recognize the result amid widespread reports of ballot-stuffing and intimidation.

-Protesters have led mass demonstrations in the weeks since.
-Belarusian authorities have unleashed a violent crackdown.
+Protesters have led mass demonstrations in the weeks since, and Belarusian authorities have unleashed a violent crackdown.

 In his statement Wednesday, Zelensky referred to the political crisis in Belarus, which he said was “provoked by the dubiously organized voting.”